splunk-soar-connectors/azuredevops/manual_readme_content.md

 Azure Devops environment.
 After logging in, review the requested permissions listed, then click **Accept** .
 Finally, close that tab.
 The test connectivity window should show a success.

 The app should now be ready to use.
+Token will last for 90 days without the need to run test connectivity again.

 If username and password is entered than priority will be given to the basic auth then Interactive Auth.